mgoellnitz/trackdown/issues.md

 *nth*

-For users of the mirror feature of collections with Redmine, GitHub, Gitlab, and Gogs a hook implementation should mirror the issue collection on push to keep it updated in exactly the situations where the local machine must be connected to the remote site - or at least somehow to the internet.
+For users of the mirror feature of collections with Redmine, GitHub, GitLab, and Gogs a hook implementation should mirror the issue collection on push to keep it updated in exactly the situations where the local machine must be connected to the remote site - or at least somehow to the internet.